philipliucodes/binary-template-matching/README.md

 ## Testing Data

-A sample dataset from **Lee Memory and Cognition Lab at Purdue University**, containing cursor images along with the screen recordings they were extracted from, is available for testing.
+A sample dataset from **Lee Memory and Cognition Lab at Purdue University**, containing cursor template images along with the screen recordings they were extracted from, is available for testing.

 [Download Dataset Here](https://drive.google.com/drive/folders/1z6H-jSOXbFHEh0YNDAoG9efRs2j1vyI7?usp=drive_link)